 At a Sunday church service, you’ll find music and singing that support the inspiration of the service and the message of the sermon.
 There's a prelude (eight or nine minutes long), three hymns, a solo, music during the offertory, and a postlude (six or seven minutes long).
 A Wednesday testimony meeting includes a prelude, three hymns, and a postlude.
 Each service or meeting is proceeded by chiming.
 You are invited to any service to enjoy the music.

 There are two organs built by the Aeolian-Skinner Organ Company of Boston at The Mother Church: one in the Original Edifice and one in the large-domed Extension of The Mother Church.
-The organ in the Extension is one of the largest in the world with a total of 13,295 pipes, ranging from the size of a pencil to 32 feet in length.
+The organ in the Extension is one of the largest in the world with a total of 13,384 pipes, ranging from the size of a pencil to 32 feet in length.
 It is played from the four-manual console located in front of the platform.
 Both organs can be heard during church services every Wednesday and Sunday.
-The Church hosts regular organ concerts in the Extension (Pipes on the Plaza) throughout the year by accomplished organists from the Boston area, including Bryan Ashley, Organist of The Mother Church.
+The Church hosts regular organ concerts (Pipes on the Plaza) in the Extension throughout the year by accomplished organists from the Boston area, including Bryan Ashley, Organist of The Mother Church.

 Each Sunday church service includes a solo.
 The words and music are selected by the soloist to support the spiritual meaning of the sermon.
 The solo may be contemporary or classical and may be accompanied by the organ, the keyboard, the piano, or other instruments.